DevExpress-Examples/winui-mvvm-custom-behavior/README.md

 <!--
 A repository template for creating new examples.
 -->
-# WPF MVVM Behaviors - Create a Custom Attached Behavior
+# WinUI MVVM Behaviors - Create a Custom Attached Behavior

 Each Behavior is a [Behavior&lt;T&gt;](https://docs.devexpress.com/WinUI/DevExpress.WinUI.Core.Behavior-1?v=22.1) class descendant.
 The **T** parameter defines the associated control type.